syMeng6918/CharacterScience/README.md

 ## How to start training
-- python train_multimgv4.py --tag decorative --model efficientnet --loss asl --letters 4 --repeat 4 --epochs 60
+- python3 train_multimgv4.py --tag decorative --epochs 200 --lr 0.002 --warmup_start_lr 0.0005 --model efficientnet
-- You can change the tag to others like condense, animate, etc., via the --tag argument.
+- You can change the tag to others like condense, animate and any other paramaters, via the --tag argument.
 - 💡 If the dataset is highly imbalanced, you can adjust the gamma_neg parameter in the ASL loss function (e.g., set gamma_neg=1.5) to improve robustness against dominant negative samples.